Call us now

 What happens if a joint account holder dies?

-This blog focusses on what happens to a joint bank or building society account when one account holder dies.
+This blog focuses on what happens to a joint bank or building society account when one account holder dies.
 When that occurs, the funds in the joint account will usually automatically pass to the surviving account holder by what is known as ‘survivorship’.
 This means that none of the money in the joint account will pass to the deceased account holder’s estate.

 Example